runny-yolk/fquery/README.md

 fQuery('div')('filter', function(el, i){
 	return el.dataset.foo = 'true';
 });
+// filters the selection to only divs that do not have the containers class
+// will also work with a callback fQuery('div')('!filter', '.containers');
 ```

 You might also want a function to check if a specific element is in your selection.
 Here's how you'd add that functionality to fQuery: